trustwallet/developer/tokens/index.md

-# Adding a new token image
+# Adding a new token and coin image

 ## Image Requirements
 - format: `png`.
 Format `PNG` considered not valid.